camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 ## User task forms

 A user task typically includes a form.
-A form contains work instructions for the user and allows to capture the resulting information in a structured way.
+A form contains work instructions for the user and captures the resulting information in a structured way.

-However, user tasks are not limited to forms, but can also be used to refer users to other applications or redirect them to a website.
+However, user tasks are not limited to forms.
+User tasks can also be used to refer users to other applications or redirect them to a website.

-You can use [Camunda Forms](/guides/utilizing-forms.md) that offer visual editing of forms directly in the Camunda Modeler, or use your own forms.
+You can use [Camunda Forms](/guides/utilizing-forms.md) that offer visual editing of forms directly in Camunda Modeler, or use your own forms.
-Forms can either be displayed in [Tasklist](/components/tasklist/introduction-to-tasklist.md) or handled by a custom application.
+Forms can either be displayed in [Tasklist](/components/tasklist/introduction-to-tasklist.md), or handled by a custom application.

 To use a form, a user task requires a form reference.
 Depending on your use case, three different types of form references can be used: